 English as a Second Language

 In order to continue with their studies in the Dual Degree Program, students who did not meet standards of the English Hurdle at the time of enrollment must first fulfill certain score criteria before being assessed for the Hurdle.
-To fulfill the score criteria, during their first year at GLA, the student is provided with the option to take an “English as a Second Language (ESL)” course which is offered as an extracurricular subject by GLA.
+To fulfill the score criteria, the student is provided with the option to take an “English as a Second Language (ESL)” program which is offered as an extracurricular subject by GLA.
 Please note that no course credit can be provided for an ESL course.

 Please submit the official report issued by each English proficiency test organizations to the GLA office when students meet standards of the English Hurdle.